cgwire/kitsu/docs/assignation/README.md

 In the same way, once you have selected someone, you can click on **or unassign from selection** to remove this assignation.

 When you finish all the assignations, quit this mode using the **Escape** key, or the cross on the top right corner of the action box.

-Now you can see the avatar of the Artist next to each status.
+Now, you can see the artist's avatar next to each Status.

 ![Assigned people](../img/getting-started/assignation.png)